 I hate it so much I would rather drive the 45 mins to my office every single day.

-Not only because I live in a tiny house with nowhere to really shut myself away, but the other members of my household don’t actually understand that when I’m working – it means they can’t talk to me.
+This is because I live in a tiny house with nowhere to really shut myself away The other members of my household don’t actually understand that when I’m working – it means they can’t talk to me.
 Not ever.
 Not at all.
-It means they need to shut up, to be quiet so I can concentrate on my work or take a conference call without having to apologise for the screaming fits of insane meltdowns going outside the door.
+It means they need to shush, to be quiet so I can concentrate on my work or take a conference call without having to apologise for the screaming fits of insane meltdowns going outside the door.

 To be honest – It’s hell.
-Absolute fucking hell.
+Absolute hell.

 On top of that – I miss the banter with my colleagues, I miss my coffee catch-ups, I miss my team!

 Ask any SAHM what the biggest drawback of being at home with kids is, I bet you’ll always get the same answer.
 The loneliness.
 The fact that the only people you have deep and meaningful conversations with on a daily basis think that discussions about sandwiches cut into squares or triangles is important.